Oak Roasted Salmon and Smoked Haddock Fishcakes Recipe

 1 tsp Lemon juice

 Peel the potatoes and boil in lightly salted water until soft.
-Drain and mash with the butter and 40ml of milk.
+Drain and mash with the Welsh Salted Dragon Butter and 40ml of milk.
 Once mashed, keep warm until required.

 Place the Oak Roasted Salmon and the Smoked Haddock into a saucepan, cover with 500ml of the milk and gently bring to the boil.

 Once boiling, remove from the heat.
-Leave the Salmon and Smoked Haddock to cool in the milk to room temperature, then strain off the milk.
+Leave the Oak Roasted Salmon and Smoked Haddock to cool in the milk to room temperature, then strain off the milk.

 Flake the fish and add to the warm mashed potato then add the chopped parsley.
 Shape the mixture into cylinders of approximately 120g each (12 fishcakes).